hisplan/docker-cellranger/README.md

 FLAGS:
         --denovo         Run in reference-free mode (do not use annotations) --dry            Do not execute the pipeline.
-Generate a pipeline invocation (.mro) file and stop --disable-ui     Do not serve the UI
-        --noexit         Keep web UI running after pipestance completes or fails --nopreflight    Skip preflight checks
+Generate a pipeline invocation (.mro) file and stop --disable-ui     Do not serve the web UI --noexit         Keep web UI running after pipestance completes or fails --nopreflight    Skip preflight checks
     -h, --help           Prints help information